Support our sponsor: MVH Sports Medicine

 Thus, the subject line would read: U11 Boys – Celtic 01 White

 Team contacts will be emailed when team registration materials are received.
 A subsequent email will be sent verifying that all registration materials are acceptable.
 We hope this flexibility provides the most convenient options to get your team registered for the Haunted Classic.
-If your team has not used the mail-in or the e-mail option by October 14th you will be required to attend the on-site registration on Friday, October 17th.

 FOREIGN TEAMS - For a team coming from a CONCACAF nation: